 But when things aren’t going well at school, you are a voice for your child.
 You know your child’s strengths, challenges, and interests.
 Advocating helps make sure your child has the support to thrive.

 Here are eight tips to help you advocate for your child at school.

 You may feel like you have to be confident and know everything to advocate for your child.
 But “advocate” just means speaking up about your concerns.

 You can also speak up in a way that’s comfortable for you.
 You don’t have to be loud or talk in front of a lot of people.
 You can advocate quietly and with just one person, like your child’s teacher.

 2. Know it’s OK to speak up.

 You might not see it as your place to get involved in your child’s education.
 It might even feel like it’s overstepping.
 But it’s OK to speak up if you’re worried.
 It’s not disrespectful to share your concerns.
 Teachers want kids to do well.
-They know that families have a lot of information to share that can help.
+They know that families have a lot of helpful information to share.